Therapy for ADHD.

 ADHD isn't a focus problem.
 It's an executive function problem.
 Your brain struggles to prioritize, organize, and follow through.
 The harder you try to "just focus," the more frustrated you get.

-Here's what we actually work on:
+Here's what we work on:

 Stop the start-stop cycle - Figure out why you abandon everything and build systems that actually stick.